davidgasquez/davidgasquez.com/src/content/blog/2024-08-10-community-level-open-data-infrastructure.md

 This results on lots of datasets.
 Specially, disconnected datasets that still requires you to scrape, clean, and join it from all the heterogeneus sources.

 What I didn't see much of was open data at the community level, where a group of people who publish data that is useful to their community.
-Projects like PUDL and OWID are great examples of this.
+Projects like [PUDL](https://github.com/catalyst-cooperative/pudl) and [OWID's ETLs](https://github.com/owid/etl/) are great examples of this.

 And in this level, small to medium communities, is where I think the future of open data lies.
 Here are a few reasons why: